hyperflow

 Runtime Adaptation

-Codex and Antigravity run one foreground agent.
+Codex, OpenCode, Antigravity, and Grok often run one foreground agent (or a host-specific subagent API).
 Where the full doctrine says to dispatch parallel workers under reviewers:

-- Do the work yourself, one coherent batch at a time.
+spawn_subagent). - Otherwise do the work yourself, one coherent batch at a time.

 - Self-review each batch before moving on.